destinygg/destinypositions/docs/philosophy.md

 2. You have reasonably exhausted non-violent options to protect your property.
 3. The other person is effectively "on notice" and understands they exist in an environment where another person will protect their property.

-For example, if someone wants to destroy your local business or your house, then you have a right to defend your property by all means necessary.
+For example, if someone wants to destroy your local business or your house, then you have a right to defend your property by any available means.

 Many disagreements over whether or not defense of personal property is justified sometimes appear to boil down to a difference of underlying values.
 Middle-class and well-off people may underestimate the personal sacrifice and the years of time invested into obtaining a business, a car, or even something as simple as a stereo system or a school instrument.

 ### Protesting & Rioting

 I ardently believe in a people's right to protest and I will always support the right to protest, even if I don't necessarily agree with positions being advocated for by any particular protest.
-For example, I would support the right of a pro-life group protesting the right to an abortion, but I wouldn't agree with the message of the pro-life group: that abortion is immoral, or should be outlawed.
+For example, I would support the right of a pro-life group protesting the right to an abortion, but I wouldn't agree with the message of the pro-life group: that abortion is immoral or should be outlawed.

 Rioting is a slightly more complicated matter.
 When I speak about rioting, I am more precisely talking about protest that have some level of violence involved, namely that of property destruction.
-I do not support riots which seek to harm individuals in the United States at this point in time.
+I do not support riots which seek to harm individuals in the United States.
 I only support rioting against institutions that represent some oppressive force in society, so I *generally* only support rioting against public institutions, e.g. a police department, city hall, etc...
 It's not inconceivable that I would support a riot against a private institution, but only if that private institution was acting in an illegal manner.

 #### MLK & Riots